SoftwareUser23/softwareuser23.github.io/_posts/2021-03-13-writeup-doctor.md

 ![Desktop View]({{ "/assets/img/htb-machines/doctor/splunk-py.png"}})

-After googling i found an script which can be used here for privilege escalation [PySplunkWhisperer2](https://github.com/DaniloCaruso/SplunkWhisperer2/tree/master/PySplunkWhisperer2)
+After some googling.
+I found a script that can be used here for privilege escalation [PySplunkWhisperer2](https://github.com/DaniloCaruso/SplunkWhisperer2/tree/master/PySplunkWhisperer2)

 # PySplunkWhisperer2
 ---

-we have to start a netcat listener and then we have to run PySplunkWhisperer2 on our system
+We have to start a Netcat listener.
+And then we have to run PySplunkWhisperer2 on our system

 ```